GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 Generally, displays can only update at certain intervals, so visual updates are batched.
-Many displays update on a fixed interval of time, such as 60 times a second (i.e. 60hz).
-Some more modern displays can offer higher refresh rates (90-120hz are becoming common).
+Many displays update on a fixed interval of time, such as 60 times a second (that is 60&nbsp;Hz).
+Some more modern displays can offer higher refresh rates (90-120&nbsp;Hz are becoming common).
 Often these displays can actively adapt between refresh rates as needed, or even offer fully variable frame rates.

 The goal for any application, like a game or a browser, is to process all these